TheArturthur/CoppermindScraper/Cosmere/Endowment.md

 ## Intent
 Endowment's [[Shard\|Intent]] is not entirely clear; it's likely related to bestowing gifts or talents upon others.
 The Intent does not seem to influence [[Edgli\|Edgli]] in all matters, as she is still capable of refusing giving aid to [[Hoid\|Hoid]].
 The prime examples of the Intent's influence are the creation of the Returned, via resurrection and a Returned Breath, and the magic system of [[Awakening\|Awakening]], as [[Breath\|Breath]] can only be given, and cannot be forcefully taken.
+The way in which she manifests her Intent is notably erratic and inconsistent.
-Endowment is the Shard Hoid would have taken if he wanted to become a Vessel.
+Endowment is the Shard Hoid might have taken, had he wanted to become a Vessel.

 ## Associated Magic
  by  Ari Ibarra  An [[Awakener\|Awakener]] using her [[Breath\|Breath]]